JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 ## Retrieving a Service

 > **Never** acquire service instances prematurely or store them in fields for later use.
-> Instead, **always** obtain these service instances directly and **only** at the location where they're needed.
+> Instead, **always** obtain service instances directly and **only** at the location where they're needed.
-> Failing to do so can lead to unexpected exceptions and severe consequences for your plugin's functionality.
+> Failing to do so will lead to unexpected exceptions and severe consequences for the plugin's functionality.
 >
 > Such problems are highlighted via inspections (2023.3):
 > - <control>Plugin DevKit | Code | Application service assigned to a static final field or immutable property</control>
 > - <control>Plugin DevKit | Code | Incorrect service retrieving</control>
 > - <control>Plugin DevKit | Code | Simplifiable service retrieving</control>
 >
-{style="warning"}
+{style="warning" title="Correct Service Retrieval"}

 Getting a service doesn't need a read action and can be performed from any thread.
 If a service is requested from several threads, it will be initialized in the first thread, and other threads will be blocked until it is fully initialized.